£20k for New Perspectives

 At Arty-Folks we believe that everyone, irrespective of circumstance, deserves to be given the best chance of leading a fulfilled, healthy, economically active life, and to be empowered to reach their potential.
-We are delighted Groundwork in Coventry & Warwickshire awarded us £20,000 ESF funds to run New Perspectives, a 6 months project to help our most vulnerable and socially excluded members move closer to their chosen goals.
+We are delighted Groundwork in Coventry & Warwickshire awarded us £20,000 European Social Funds to run New Perspectives, a 6 months project to help our most vulnerable and socially excluded members move closer to their chosen goals.

 Many of our members are struggling with significant health needs that place them furthest from the labour market and as a result they suffer social exclusion, poverty and discrimination.
 Sadly, the employment rate of people with common mental health problems has continued to be far lower than the general population (43% compared to 74%).
 We know that economic inactivity also has a huge impact on self-esteem, general health and well-being, and on the persons’ hope for a better future!